bruvellu/cephalic-furrow/3-text/furrow.md

 epithelia, and thus ensure a stereotypical balance of forces required for the precise patterning of embryonic tissues during gastrulation.

-## Cephalic furrow morphogenesis is driven by two independent processes
+## Cephalic furrow morphogenesis requires coordination of genetic and mechanical processes

 The cephalic furrow invagination is the combination of an active movement initiated by the initiator cells pulling the tissue in around 40 µm wide, as